There has arguably never been a time like this before in healthcare—when receiving maximum reimbursement for every patient is critical.

 Challenge 3: Proactively identifying issues in rev cycle processes to maximize reimbursement

 At this critical point in healthcare, with patient volumes at historically low levels, having the necessary tools available to identify bottlenecks in your rev cycle processes so you can address them and avoid future issues is vital.

 Intelligence by Quadax provides detailed reports, dashboards, performance snapshots and advanced visuals to help inform your decisions regarding resource allocation, process improvement and revenue cycle management strategy.

 Monitor changes over time or in rolling time increments, forecast claim reimbursements and anticipate claim denials with the ability to identify root cause by payer, denial category, denial reason, physician, procedure code and more.
 These actionable insights will empower your team to prioritize claims that need to be reworked.
 While these insights will always be valuable, they’re even more important now.

 Challenge 4: Decreasing vendor support

 Healthcare is certainly not the only industry suffering from reduced revenue and job loss.
 Many of the folks we’ve been talking to have been struggling to receive the support they need from their vendors.
 As quickly as things are changing during this pandemic, healthcare providers need support from their vendors more than ever and faster than ever.

-Quadax revenue cycle experts provide routine, on-site visits to assist with event creation and resolution, continued training, reporting needs, best practices and general issue resolution.
+Quadax revenue cycle experts provide routine, on-site visits (when permitted) to assist with event creation and resolution, continued training, reporting needs, best practices and general issue resolution.
 Quadax provides the perfect blend of sophisticated technology with reliable, expert, personal support.
 We have maintained our support team during the COVID-19 pandemic in order to ensure our client’s continued success.
 We’ll never leave you hanging.